Essequibo River: 19th century

+20th century

-In August 1995, there was an acid spill in the river by the Canadian mining company Cambior.
+In August 1995, at Omai mine there was an acid spill in the river by the Canadian gold mining company Cambior.
 An estimated 4 e6m3 of waste laced with cyanide was released into the river causing much destruction.
+The spill was preceded by a smaller sodium cyanide spill in May that killed hundreds of fish.

 Expeditions

 1837-38

 Sponsored by the Royal Geographical Society the German researcher Robert Hermann Schomburgk (1804-1865) investigated the river Essequibo and followed its course to the south-west, while Sipu River flows to a westerly direction.
 He specified the coordinates of the source at 0°41`northern latitude, while not giving a longitude.

 1908

 In 1908 the German-American ichthyologist Carl H. Eigenmann traveled on river Essequibo and confluent Potaro.
 He described 336 fish species in these rivers.

 1969

 As part of a British Technical Assistance project "Operation El Dorado", geologists Dr. Jevan P. Berrangé and Dr. Richard L. Johnson made the first topographic and geological maps of Guyana south of latitude 4 degrees north.
 They examined 1:60,000 scale panchromatic aerial photos with a stereoscope to interpret the physical features and the geology of the region prior to making four expeditions into the field to check their observations.
 On Expedition III they explored the entire Essequibo basin.
 They travelled separately in two outboard-powered canoes, each team comprising a geologist and five Amerindians.
 Starting at Kanashen, they canoed up all the major eastward flowing tributaries: the Kuyuwini, Kassikaityu, Kamoa and Sipu rivers, as well as the Chadikar River which on the basis of its north-south trend and a larger flow of water is considered to be the source of the Essiquibo rather than the eastward flowing Sipu River.
 In his memoirs Richard Johnson records how he had a line cut through the forest to a small hill near the Chodikar headwaters so that he could stand on the border defined by the watershed, and when he told his line-cutting team that they were looking south across the forest into Brazil his foreman disagreed on the basis that "there are lots of nightclubs in Brazil."
 After mapping the tributaries the two teams joined forces and travelled down the Essequibo to its confluence with the Rupununi river at Apoteri.